 But don’t head out the door just yet.
-Going to your local ER or urgent care clinic can expose you to further contagions, and can also expose others to your flu germs.
+Going to your local ER can expose you to further contagions, and can also expose others to your flu germs.
 Plus, for many seniors transportation can be difficult.
 You could call an ambulance, sure, but then you’ve got a huge bill to deal with – a hardship for those on a fixed income.

 DispatchHealth’s clinical teams are able to spend about 45 minutes with each patient, compared to the average 15 minutes spent with physicians in other settings.
 So they can give the kind of care and attention that’s needed for complex cases.
 And since they accept most insurance plans, including Medicare, there won’t be a huge bill to deal with afterward.
-In fact, they’re an exceptionally affordable option for urgent medical treatment.
+In fact, they’re an exceptionally affordable alternative to an emergency room visit.